google-research/swift-tfp/README.md

 What you see here is a shape signature of the matmul function.
 The first part of the output is a list of shape constraints that are necessary for its correctness, and the `(s1, s2) -> s3` part describes that the variables `s1` and `s2` correspond to the shapes of two arguments, while `s3` corresponds to the output shape.

-> Tip: All shape variables have an `s` prefix, and all dimension variables have the `d` prefix.